CycloneDX/guides/SBOM/en/0x01-Frontispiece.md

 This document is released under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
 For any reuse or distribution, you must make clear to others the license terms of this work.

-Second Edition, xx March 2024
+Second Edition, 26 March 2024

 <div style="page-break-after: always; visibility: hidden">
 \emptyparagraph